schaueho/clojure-codekata/kata4-data-munging/doc/intro.md

 	            :MnT [9 14 #(string-to-int %)]
 	            :AvT [15 20 #(string-to-int %)]))

-'first-word' is another small helper function which basically just retrieves the first continous non-whitespace characters of a string:
+`first-word` is another small helper function which basically just retrieves the first continous non-whitespace characters of a string:

 	(defn first-word
 	  "Returns first consecutive non-whitespace chars from string" [string]
 	  (re-find #"\S+" string))

-'parse-line' than just loops over all parts of a pattern, extracts the substrings and calls the parsing function.
-It recursively 'conj'ures up a hash-map with the extracted data or returns 'nil' if some parsing error occurs.
+`parse-line` than just loops over all parts of a pattern, extracts the substrings and calls the parsing function.
+It recursively `conj`ures up a hash-map with the extracted data or returns `nil` if some parsing error occurs.

 	(defn parse-line [line pattern]
 	  "Parse a line with data in fixed positions using pattern.